isomerpages/govtech-mol-vica/index.md

           description: Discover the agencies it knows
           url: /kbs
   - infopic:
-      title: Meet AlphabotSG
+      title: Meet AlphabotSG, your virtual assistant to find government services and information easily
       subtitle: Engineered by VICA, GovTech’s Conversation AI platform
-      description: It's here to learn from various agency chatbots so that we can help you with a range of common matters and resources in just one place.
+      description: AlphabotSG is a super chatbot that learns from various agency chatbots, so that we can help you with a range of common matters and resources in just one place.
+When you ask a question, it finds the best answer from the most relevant agency.
+If there isn't a confident answer by any agency, it gives you the best possible response using the context of the interaction and a new large language model.
       image: /images/pzYvBP3.gif
       alt: AlphabotSG
       button: Find out more